 - nettles and tulsi tea

 To restore your natural circadian rhythms, put your body on a schedule.
 Wake up at the same time.
 Eat every 4 hours.
-Go to bed by 10pm or 11pm.
+Go to bed by 10pm.
+No later.
+Sleep is the key factor for healing.
 Be sure to manage your blood sugar, because blood sugar highs or lows stress the adrenals.
 This means cut the refined foods, gluten, white sugar, sodas, coffee and nightly wine (sorry), and stop skipping meals.
 Support digestion with probiotic foods like raw kraut or this coconut water kefir, my favorite source because you also get the benefits of coconut water along with a hefty dose of probiotics.
 If your digestive tract is inflamed from too much bread and sugar and wine, you won’t absorb nutrients from all the great food you’re now eating.
 And, remember: your body perceives inflammation as a stressor, so an inflamed GI tract can worsen adrenal fatigue!
 You may want to take a probiotic supplement to support digestion.

 Adaptogenic herbs like maca, rhodiola, schizandra, ashwaganda, licorice root and holy basil can really help.
 I have to stress that you should work with a practitioner to help you determine exactly what you need– don’t go it alone!
 Some of these herbs, especially if taken at the wrong times, can make you feel worse or further aggravate insomnia, for example.

 The lifestyle factors are the most important.
 You won’t get better if you don’t change your habits– sleep, stress, and diet.
+I cannot stress this enough; so much so, in fact, that I wrote an entire post about it.
+Keeping stable blood sugar balance is crucial.
 I’ve had clients take time off work to heal because they understand their health is so important– and that they will prevent medical bills in the future (as well as the inability to work because they’re on disability with chronic fatigue syndrome).
 Fix your stressful relationships, and have I mentioned?
 SLEEP.
 Take a day per week and unplug to help calm down an overstimulated and exhausted mind and body.
 Click here for my sleep tips.
 Certain nutrients like magnesium and Seriphos (a phosphatidylserine supplement) can help bring down high cortisol at night and help you sleep if you’re having trouble.
 Healing your adrenals will reverse sleep issues long term, but it may take some time.
 Also, stop over-exercising and find an activity that rejuvenates you, whether it’s gardening, yoga or meditation.

 Testing for and correcting adrenal fatigue is an example of preventive health care.
 If you can reverse adrenal fatigue, it’s possible to prevent the illnesses that can be caused as a result of long-term hormone imbalance and stress.
 Not to mention you’ll feel better, look better, sleep better and be healthier.